kahraman-mustafa/reactnd-project-would-you-rather/README.md

 I have provided additional functionality to add user to the system and added loading bar also.
 I moved img folder to public folder.
 In order to better organize, I added subfolder in components folder.

+I used redux-persist library to persist signedInUser info when refreshing page.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.